-- Provide documentation of high school graduation, GED[®], or the equivalent, as described earlier in this section. - Visit and tour the School. - Be interviewed by an Admissions Representative; - Complete an enrollment agreement and other required enrollment paperwork.
-Attend a financial aid interview and complete required financial aid paperwork; pay a registration fee of \$75. - Meet the state of Nevada immunization requirements for admissions, as described in ATI's Vaccination Policy later in this section. - Students applying to programs offering distance education classes will complete an Online Readiness Assessment and will receive the Distance Education System/Technology Requirements. - All applicants must take and pass either the Wonderlic Scholastic Level Exam (SLE) or the EduReady Admissions Assessment as an entrance exam.
-ATI, at its sole election and discretion, will assign each applicant one of these two exams.
+- Provide documentation of high school graduation, GED®, or the equivalent, as described earlier in this section. - Visit and tour the School. - Be interviewed by an Admissions Representative; - Complete an enrollment agreement and other required enrollment paperwork.
+Attend a financial aid interview and complete required financial aid paperwork; pay a registration fee of \$75. - Meet the state of Nevada immunization requirements for admissions, as described in ATI's Vaccination Policy later in this section. - Students enrolling in the Automotive Technology, Electrician, and HVAC/CR Technologies programs must provide evidence that they have a valid, current driver's license.
+Potential employers in these fields require applicants to possess a valid, current driver's license.
+This admissions requirement can only be waived at the discretion of the President. - All applicants must take and pass the EduReady Admissions Assessment as an entrance exam.
 Minimum acceptable scores and other details are provided below: